spencer-owens/auto-crm/docs/new-project-setup.md

 ```
 I want to learn more about common design principles, and how they might be applied to our project.
 Give me a list of 15 possible themes (e.g. "minimalist", "retro", "futuristic", "glassmorphic", etc), with a description of each one.
-Observe @project-overview.md and @user-flow.md for context about the project to guide your recommendations.
+Observe @project-overview.md @user-flow.md, and @product-requirements for context about the project to guide your recommendations.
 ```